LBA1978/Convertify/README.md

 ## Usage

+1. **Login**: Log in to the app with a passcode.
-1. **Enter Amount**: Input the amount you want to convert.
+2. **Enter Amount**: Input the amount you want to convert.
-2. **Select Currencies**: Choose the currencies you want to convert from and to using the dropdown menus.
+3. **Select Currencies**: Choose the currencies you want to convert from and to using the dropdown menus.
-3. **Convert**: Click the "Convert" button to see the converted amount.
+4. **Convert**: Click the "Convert" button to see the converted amount.
-4. **View Historical Data**: Navigate to the "History" tab to see trends and historical exchange rates.
+5. **View Historical Data**: Navigate to the "History" tab to see trends and historical exchange rates.
-5. **Set Notifications**: Go to "Settings" to set up notifications for optimal conversion times.
+6. **Set Notifications**: Go to "Settings" to set up notifications for optimal conversion times.

 ## Technologies Used
 - **Frontend**: Java, XML, Android SDK